 Here’s Mrs D’s take on being sober:

 “So take away the booze and what helps with dealing with that emotional pain?
 Sometimes it’s nothing.
 Sometimes you just have to feel the g**damn pain and let it out.
 For me this means I cry a lot more (I’m getting used to not caring if people see me cry.
 Not much chance of hiding my tears lately).
 This also means I’m angrier more and am less tolerant with my kids (especially at the end of a long day).
-I hate this, it makes me feel really guilty and I’m trying hard to stop doing it while also trying not to beat myself up about it. ~ from Mrs D Is Going Without.
+I hate this, it makes me feel really guilty and I’m trying hard to quit drinking while also trying not to beat myself up about it.” ~ from Mrs D Is Going Without.

 Are you drinking to avoid your past, present, or future?
 It’s time to feel that pain.
 Feel the loneliness, emptiness, existential angst, and bleakness that life brings.
 Better to feel the pain of how you really feel, than deal with the hangover.